 … I work only part time in a district?

 … I teach in a content area other than what my NBPTS certificate indicates?

 … I hold NBPTS certification as a school counselor?

 … I hold more than one NBPTS certifications?

 Yes.
 Stipends will be prorated per percentage of FTE and are not tied to either a content/endorsement area or a brick-and-mortar setting.
 As long as the certifying organization is NBPTS, you may be eligible for a stipend.
 Only one is allowed per qualifying individual, however, regardless of how many NBPTS certificates you hold.

 For more information on national board certification:

 San Antonio TX 78233

-For general inquiries relating to NBPTS scholarships and stipends, please send e-mails to: NBPTS E-mail Inquiries
+For general inquiries relating to NBPTS stipends, please send e-mails to: NBPTS E-mail Inquiries

 For technical problems with this page please contact the Web Content Coordinator.